top of page

 Questo's Key Terms

-Database Keys & Relationships: field, record, table, primary key, secondary key, indexing, foreign key, entity relation (ER) diagram, one-to-one, one-to-many, many-to-many, flat file database, relational database
+Database Keys & Relationships: field, record, table, primary key, composite key, secondary key, indexing, foreign key, entity relationship (ER) diagram, one-to-one, one-to-many, many-to-many, flat file database, relational database

 Capturing & Managing Data: form, OCR, OMR, sensor, query by example, SQL, CSV, JSON, electronic and non-electronic data transfer